 What Is ROI?

 “What’s the Return on Investment?”
-This may be the top question asked of business leaders as they present a case to launch a new business initiative.
-Executives, Board Members and other stakeholders always want to understand how their investments will translate into growth.
+It’s a common question business leaders ask before allocating budget to any new initiative.
+Executives, board members, and other stakeholders always want to understand how expenses will result in revenue.

-What’s the Bottom Line?
+What’s the ROI of an LMS?
 Your Executive Team Wants to Know

 Useful Resources for Making Your ROI Calculations